 me

-My research explores the politics of power, worth, inequality and difference that arise when media infrastructures (such as “AI”, software, data centers, satellite ground stations, telephone networks, energy technologies like solar panels or wind turbines, etc) are being built, maintained or dismantled across situated contexts.
+My research explores the politics of power, worth, inequality and difference that arise when media infrastructures (such as “AI”, software, data centers, satellite ground stations, telephone networks, energy technologies like solar panels or wind turbines, etc) are being built, maintained or dismantled across different contexts.

 I completed my PhD in media and communication studies at Södertörn University in 2018 with a thesis on the making of free software for computer graphics media production, in particular the 3D animation software Blender and the 2D Synfig.
 My dissertation was awarded in 2019 the second prize for best PhD thesis in media and communication studies in Sweden.